Oleksandr Usyk vs. Daniel Dubois II: Reception

 CBS Sports believed the fight marked a "turning point in the court of public opinion over whether Usyk is approaching status as one of the top 10 heavyweights in boxing history."
 With his superior "strategy, ring IQ, footwork and perfect punch placement" he was confounding the critics who had suggested he was too small for this era of "super heavyweights", and so might potentially only win one world title in the division given a favourable opponent, but his "lack of one-punch power would become a detriment".

-In the The Guardians view, "Most astonishing of all [Usyk] seems to find with each of these fights new depths of will, control and finishing venom.
+In The Guardians view, "Most astonishing of all [Usyk] seems to find with each of these fights new depths of will, control and finishing venom.
 Rather than being a disadvantage, being the same height, weight and dimensions as Ali is Usyk's "defining super-strength, bringing with it speed, agility, startling power.

 According to heavyweightboxer.com, signs of Usyk's advancing age were present in the bout, meaning he had perhaps 2 to 4 fights left before the natural signs of ageing reduced his abilities.
 This meant that while "in terms of purity of skill, consistency, adaptability, and the ability to outclass world-level heavyweights despite size disadvantages, Usyk is possibly the most impressive technician the division has ever seen.", he still lacked the number of wins and career longevity to be considered the greatest heavyweight ever.
 It speculated that if he could achieve "at least 5 or 6 more wins over top-20 opponents", he could be talked of as possibly the greatest also based on resume, alongside Ali, Joe Louis, Lennox Lewis, Evander Holyfield, Mike Tyson and Rocky Marciano.